What are we doing to minimise the risks?

 - Depending on the current government advice, the cafe may either be open to takeaway only or open to limited indoor seating as well.
 This government has changed over the past year so please check our bookings page for the latest situation.

 - Signs urging people to stay socially distant from each other during their climb, as well as making this clear during the booking process

 - Screens installed at reception to shield staff from transmission

 - Changing rooms will be closed initially to avoid close contact in these areas

 - Use of face coverings is encouraged throughout the centre, and is mandatory unless climbing, eating or drinking.
 For more detail on how this works in practice, please see our more detailed post on face coverings.

-- We have two large permanent mechanical extractor fans at the centre, which will be operating at full speed delivering up to 6000 litres per second of airflow through the building.
+- We have two large permanent mechanical extractor fans at the centre, which will be delivering up to 6000 litres per second of airflow through the building.
 This exceeds the minimum recommended airflow levels several times over.
-We plan to keep as many doors and windows open during the winter as practical, so make sure you dress appropriately for the colder environment.
+We will keep as many doors and windows open as practical, so make sure you dress appropriately on colder days.